alesualam/my-film-app/README.md

 - Author: Alejandro Suárez Lamadrid.

-- Description: Simple app for saving films you have watched or plan to watch in the future with the Firebase backend.
+- Description: Simple app for saving films you have watched or plan to watch in the future.
+Developed in Angular

 - FEATURES:
     - Save data in your list including multiple details.
     - Filter your data to ease the access.
-    - Multi account.
+    - Keep a record of the films you watch and get interesting stats.

 ## Development server